The Chart for UnitedHealth Group Incorporated (UNH) Is Flashing Mixed Signals

 Goldman gave a rating of “Buy” to UNH, setting the target price at $384 in the report published on June 05th of the current year.

-During the last 5 trading sessions, UNH rose by +2.36%, which changed the moving average for the period of 200-days by +30.55% in comparison to the 20-day moving average, which settled at $332.12.
-In addition, UnitedHealth Group Incorporated saw 20.98% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, UNH fell by -4.91%, which changed the moving average for the period of 200-days by +15.23% in comparison to the 20-day moving average, which settled at $336.84.
+In addition, UnitedHealth Group Incorporated saw 14.63% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading